Code-Institute-Submissions/brunoroncete-project2/README.md

 - A large majority of the world's population have played or understand how a memory game is played.
 As soon as users enter the site, it is abundantly clear what the game is and how to play it.

+2. As a first time visitor, I want a description of how to play the game.

+- There is a button "HOW TO PLAY?", where the user can find the rules.

-2. As a first time visitor, I want to have live scoring and a timer showing how long I took to win the game.
+3. As a first time visitor, I want to have live scoring and a timer showing how long I took to win the game.

 - There is a score board showing the number of matches done and a timer to show how long it's taking to win the game.